MindFlavor/prometheus_wireguard_exporter/README.md

 ## Changelog

+* From release [3.3.1](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.3.1) the exporter accepts multiple interfaces in the command line options.
+Just pass the `-i` parameter multiple times.
+Note the not specifying the interface is equivalent to specifying every one of them (the exporter will pass the `all` parameter to `wg show` command).
 * **BREAKING** Starting from release [3.3.0](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.3.0) the exporter allows you to specify a different interface from the file name.
 Previously if you specified the file name (the `-n` flag) the program would infer the interface name from the file name.
 Now the two items are decoupled: you need to specify the file name (with `-n`) and the interface name (with `-i`) separately.
 Thank you [Vincent Debergue](https://github.com/vdebergue) for helping with this (see issue [#22](https://github.com/MindFlavor/prometheus_wireguard_exporter/issues/22)).
 Upgrading from [3.2.4](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.2.4): Please note that the `-n` flag no longer infer automatically the interface name from the file name.
 We now have the `-i` parameter for that.
 In order to keep the previous behaviour (if you use the `-n` flag) please add the `-i` flag to the command line arguments as well.
 For example, if you had `prometheus_wireguard_exporter -n /etc/wireguard/wg0.conf` you must specify `prometheus_wireguard_exporter -n /etc/wireguard/wg0.conf -i wg0` to keep the same behaviour.
-* Starting from release [2.0.2](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/2.0.2) this exporter supports IPv6 addresses too (thanks to [Maximilian Bosch](https://github.com/Ma27)'s PR [#5](https://github.com/MindFlavor/prometheus_wireguard_exporter/pull/5)).
 * From release [3.0.0](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.0.0) the exporter allows two label modes: one is to dump every allowed ip in a single label (called `allowed_ips`) along with their subnets.
 The second one is to create a pair of labels for each allowed ip/subnet pair (called `allowed_ip_0`/`allowed_subnet_0`, `allowed_ip_1`/`allowed_subnet_1` and so on for every allowed ip).
 The default if the single label mode but you can enable the second mode by specifying the `-s` switch at startup.
 Thank you [Toon Schoenmakers](https://github.com/schoentoon) for this solution (see issue [#8](https://github.com/MindFlavor/prometheus_wireguard_exporter/issues/8)).
+* Starting from release [2.0.2](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/2.0.2) this exporter supports IPv6 addresses too (thanks to [Maximilian Bosch](https://github.com/Ma27)'s PR [#5](https://github.com/MindFlavor/prometheus_wireguard_exporter/pull/5)).

 ## Prerequisites

 * You need [Rust](https://www.rust-lang.org/) to compile this code.
 Simply follow the instructions on Rust's website to install the toolchain.
-If you get weird errors while compiling please try and update your Rust version first (I have developed it on `rustc 1.35.0-nightly (8159f389f 2019-04-06)`).
+If you get weird errors while compiling please try and update your Rust version first (I have developed it on `rustc 1.42.0 (b8cedc004 2020-03-09)`).
 * You need [WireGuard](https://www.wireguard.com) *and* the `wg` CLI in the path.
-The tool will call `wg show all dump` and of course will fail if the `wg` executable is not found.
+The tool will call `wg show <interface(s)>|all dump` and of course will fail if the `wg` executable is not found.
 If you want I can add the option of specifying the `wg` path in the command line, just open an issue for it.

 ## Compilation